 Getting used to

-The first thing you need to do is getting used to your outfit.
+The first thing you need to do is getting used to with your outfit.
 If you are new to airsoft and are not used to with the accessories and weapons, you are not going to play much well.
-So, pick your desired outfit and you can follow these simple steps:
+So, pick your desired outfit and follow these simple steps:

 Setting the Drill Up